-Intended for elementary in-service teachers and career changers.
-It introduces students to a variety of materials to be used for the purposes of developing phonemic awareness, phonics, vocabulary, comprehension and fluency.
+Introduces students to a variety of materials to be used for the purposes of developing phonemic awareness, phonics, vocabulary, comprehension and fluency.
 Students will learn to select and evaluate materials as well as utilize the expertise of parents and other members of the community to help fulfill goals of the reading program.
-Formerly offered as EDU 2130.
-Students may not receive credit for both EDU 2130 and TED 2800.
+(Formerly offered as EDU 2130.
+Students may not receive credit for both EDU 2130 and TED 2800.)
+Prerequisite: Departmental permission required.